andreasawenlof/do-u-know-hans/assets/docs/README.md

   - CI Academy for providing a great learning experience.

 ## Final Thoughts and Comments
 - I made almost everything javascript first and realized when i was pretty much done with the core hard work that I missed to commit.
-So to become a learning experienve nad instead o editing etc after I remade Javascript from scratch to make it a learning experience as well as i could commit properly.
+So to become a learning experience nad instead o editing etc after I remade Javascript from scratch to make it a learning experience as well as i could commit properly.

 - Kind of had an idea from the beginning.
-I wante to do something different, and came up with what about you listen to audio instead?
+I wanted to do something different, and came up with what about you listen to audio instead?
 Balsamiq helped me realize this idea so i could see it.
 After it was pretty much about to make what was in balsamiq look like that in coding.
 I had a lot of fun and there is so much more i want to implement cause I never would wanna settle with average just to pass.
 I want to do the best I can.
 After all this will be my portfolio to be able to apply for future jobs.

 - I recorded 3-4 whole tracks from Hans Zimmer of the 11 different movies.